ahmedbadawy11/Book-Recommendation-System/README.md

+# Problem Formulation

+This project presents a content-based book recommender system that uses natural language processing and machine learning to offer personalized book suggestions based on book summaries.
+By analyzing book summaries, the system identifies similarities and associations between books, ensuring accurate and relevant recommendations.
+The goal is to connect readers with books that match their interests, enhancing their reading experience and promoting literature exploration in the digital age.

 # Running the code

 We run our code locally on our machines and for the notebook, we preprocess, clean and transform the data into word2vec form.